serokell/blog-posts/typescript-for-haskellers/article.md

 a.x = 2; // Ok
 ```

-Let's present some complex examples of mapped types usage.
+Let's look at some more complex examples of mapped types.

-Defining type which contains string and numerical properties.
+First, define a type that contains string and numerical properties.

 ```typescript
 type Point = {